Sable/wu-wei-benchmarking-toolkit/README.md

 Getting Started
 ------------------------
-Please [the handbook](https://github.com/Sable/wu-wei-handbook) for more details on how to use it.
+Please read [the handbook](https://github.com/Sable/wu-wei-handbook) for more details on how to use it.

 Copyright and License
 -------------------------